Updated on 3/24/2022

 Do People Who Are Depressed View More Pornography?

-While it’s difficult to say for sure if people who are depressed view more pornography, it appears that people show more depressive symptoms when using pornography if they believe pornography is morally wrong.
-Results from a study published in 2017 suggest that someone who uses pornography and believes it’s morally wrong may suffer from overwhelming feelings of guilt and shame, which contribute to an overall state of emotional turmoil or depression.
+While it’s difficult to say for sure if people who are depressed are viewing porn more, it appears that people show more depressive symptoms when using pornography if they believe pornography is morally wrong.
+Results from a study published in 2017 suggest that someone who uses pornography and believes it’s morally wrong may suffer from overwhelming feelings of guilt, shame, and negative emotion which contribute to an overall state of emotional turmoil or depression.

 The researchers found that, for those who do not morally reject porn, only those viewing pornography most frequently were associated with higher levels of depressive symptoms.
 These findings suggest there is some merit to the idea that people, specifically cis men, who are depressed view more pornography as a coping mechanism, especially when they do not view it as immoral.